-Mattresses in a box have become one of the easiest ways to buy a new bed as you can order from the comfort of your sofa and test-drive the mattress for around 100 nights (on average) before fully committing.
+Mattresses in a box have become one of the easiest ways to buy a new bed.
+You can order from the comfort of your sofa and test-drive the mattress for around 100 nights (on average) before fully committing.
 With the odd exception, all of the top-rated picks in our best mattress guide are either memory foam or hybrid boxed mattresses.

-Even better, this year’s best mattresses in a box are far cheaper than comparable models sold in stores, yet they’re of the same high quality.
+Even better, this year’s best mattresses in a box are often much cheaper than comparable models sold in stores, yet they’re of the same high quality (our article exploring if beds that come in a box are any good covers this in more detail, with insights from industry experts).
 Here we answer your key questions on this modern type of bed, including what is a mattress in a box, how are they made and how do you use them?

 What is a mattress in a box?

-While mattresses in a box vary in terms of construction, materials and benefits, the one thing they all have in common is a trial period.
+One thing all mattresses in a box have in common is a trial period.
 This is a length of time within which you can test your new bed at home to ensure it’s the right choice for you.
 Most mattress trials last for 100 nights, but Tempur-Pedic’s is slightly shorter at 90 nights, compared to the year-long trials offered by Nectar Sleep, Saatva, DreamCloud, WinkBeds, Avocado Green and Awara Sleep.

 How much do mattresses in a box cost?